LastCallMedia/Drupal-Scaffold/README.md

 ```
 composer require drupal/ctools
 ```
-Contributed modules and themes are .gitignored by default, meaning:

-* You need to run `composer install` each time you clone the repository down
+Contributed modules and themes are .gitignored by default, meaning you need to run `gulp install` each time you clone the repository down.
-* You need to run `composer update` each time a `git pull` updates composer.json